evelikov92/mysql-qbuilder/README.md

   // Get the result of executed query
   .getResult((err, data) => {
   if (err) console.log(err)

-  console.log(data) // data is result of mysql query
+  // data is result of mysql query and is return like array of objects or single object console.log(data)
-  // The result
-  // is in Object format like { title: 'SomeTitile' }
-  // or in Array format like [ { title: 'firstTitle' }, { title: 'secondTitle' } ]
 })
 ```